Python-Test-Engineer/conf42-ai-agents/NOTES.md

 There are 3 areas concerning this.

-1. Autonomy.
+1. Autonomy - the LLM directs the flow of the app.
-2. Client side creation of endpoints (APIs).
+2. Client side creation of endpoints (APIs) rather than server side prebuilt endpoints.
 3. Use of Natural Language, in my case English to create the code.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.
 This is a very simple example of a REST API.